lichess-org/lila-gitpod/docs/lila-gif.md

+# lila-gif

-[lila-gif](https://github.com/lichess-org/lila-gif) is an optional service you can run that will generate the animated GIFs of a game.
+[lila-gif](https://github.com/lichess-org/lila-gif) is an optional service you can run that will generate animated GIFs and screenshots of a game/position.

 Enables the functionality: